-Provide a platform for your talented students to show off their greatest skills and raise gifts through the event.
+Provide a platform for the talented kids in your group to show off their greatest skills and raise money.

 Plan an afterschool event and invite students to perform the talent that they’re most proud of.
 At the event, charge a small admission fee for family, friends, and community members to enjoy the show.
-Students will appreciate the chance to show off their top skills to the crowd and parents will appreciate the adorable photo-opportunity.
+Students will appreciate the chance to show off their talents to the crowd and parents will enjoy the adorable photo opportunity.

-While you can award a winner and make the event a competition, it’s crucial that participants feel encouraged when displaying their talents.
+While you can award a winner and make the event a competition, make sure that participants feel encouraged and supported when displaying their talents.

 16. Color Run